Improved Education and Integration Opportunities for Roma in Serbia, Empowerment of Young Roma, and Reintegration of Returnees

 Partner: Roma Education Fund

-Project period: 2016-2019 (Phase 1) and 2019 – 2022 (phase 2)
+Project period: 2016-2019 (Phase 1) and 2019 – 2022 (phase 2) – extended till the end of 2023 without cost extension

 Challenge

-- To combat discrimination and to create conditions, under which Roma can obtain access to quality education and employment
+• To combat discrimination and to create conditions under which Roma can obtain access to quality education and employment

 Approach